 • inflated self-worth or delusions of grandeur

-• reckless or risky behavior
+• reckless or behavior that may have harmful effects

-• decreased need or ability to sleep
+• a decreased need or ability to sleep

 • elevated mood